tscanlin/developers.optimizely.com/src/content/samples/advanced-targeting/5-screen-sizes.md

    *  Specifies window size (in pixels) to target visitors.
    */

+   //target desktop viewports
-   screen.width > 1400 && screen.height < 800
+   //matches CSS media queries for height/width or max/min-height or -width window.innerWidth > 1400 && window.innerHeight > 800

+   //target mobile phones
+   //matches CSS media queries using device-height and device-width screen.width >= 320 && screen.width <= 480 && screen.height <= 640
 ---

-The following condition will ensure that the experiment only runs if the screen width is greater than 1400 and the height is greater than 800.
+The first condition will ensure that the experiment only runs if the screen width is greater than 1400 and the height is greater than 800.
+The second condition will ensure the experiment only runs if the viewport width is between 320 and 480 pixels and the height is less than 640 pixels.